unchartedelixir/uncharted/uncharted_phoenix/README.md

 A simple ***Elixir*** charting library that generates easy to customize charts for ***Phoenix*** and ***LiveView***.

 ## Features
-- Easily generate pie charts, doughnut charts, column charts, bar charts, progress counters, and line charts
+- Easily generate pie charts, donut charts, column charts, bar charts, progress counters, and line charts
 - Generates responsive and accessible SVGs as LiveView components
 - Provides advanced styling like gradients and rounded corners
 - Smooth animations for updating live data to the UI